 Row 3: 3 DC in first sc; *Skip next 3 dc, (SC, 3DC) in next sc; repeat from * to last sc; SC in top of turning chain; CH2, turn.

 Work 2 rounds around the border of the potholder evenly in single crochet.
 Make sure that you do 3 SC in each corner of the border (or your edges will be too tight and curl inwards).
-If you don’t know how to do a single crochet border, this wonderful article explains it in detail.
+I found an excellent article explaining how to work a single crochet border in detail.

 When you have completed two rounds, work a slip stitch into the next stitch and chain 20.
 Secure back into the same stitch with a slip stitch to create the hook.
 Fasten off and weave in the ends!